darrenks/nibbles/docs/tutorial_ancillary.md

 You can return multiple things, e.g.

 	+1 2
 	+3 4
+$Output
+	37

-They will just be printed without any separators, in this case `37`.
+They will just be printed without any separators.
 This behavior is likely to change in the future (todo).

 ## More Inputs